 Upon login to ConnectomeDB, you are brought to the Public Connectome Data splash page.
-If you choose one of the "Download Image Data" options (e.g. MEG Subjects) in the pulldown at the top right of the WU-Minn HCP Data- 500Subjects + MEG2 section, you will launch the Download Packages page.

-On the left, choose the Session Type (MRI or MEG), and Processing Level (unprocessed, preprocessed [includes channel-level processed MEG], analysis [tfMRI only], and Source-level processed [MEG only]) of the data you wish to download.
+If you choose one of the "Download Image Data" options (e.g. MEG Subjects) in the pulldown at the top right of the WU-Minn HCP Data-900 Subjects section, you will launch the Download Packages page.
+On the left, choose the Session Type (MRI or MEG), Processing Level (unprocessed, preprocessed [includes channel-level processed MEG], Analysis [tfMRI only], and Source-level processed [MEG only]), and Preprocessed Package Type (MSM-Sulc + MSM-All or S500 to S900 Extension Only [MR Only]) of the data you wish to download.